prkumar/uplink/docs/source/quickstart.rst

     def get_user(self, username): pass

-:py:class:`~uplink.params` can be used as a class decorator for query parameters that need to be added to every request:
+:py:class:`~uplink.params` can be used as a class decorator for query parameters that need to be included with every request:

 .. code:: python